 A Complete Beginner’s Guide to Bayesian Analysis

-“How probable is it that my hypothesis is correct?”.
-This is a reasonable question that most of us want to answer.
+“How probable is it that my hypothesis explains this data, compared to some other hypothesis?”.
+This is a reasonable question that many of us want to answer.
 Surprisingly, traditional statistical techniques that use p-values (which I will call NHST for brevity) cannot answer that question.
 The Bayesian framework can.
 The framework can also find evidence to support the null hypothesis of no effect, something that is not possible under NHST.
 Some researchers have argued the traditional approach should no longer be used, with some journals now expressly forbidding NHST analyses in their articles.